 "A trustee in bankruptcy is a person licensed by the Superintendent of Bankruptcy to administer proposals and bankruptcies and manage assets held in trust.
 The trustee can give a debtor information and advice about both the proposal and bankruptcy processes and make sure that both the debtor's rights and the creditor's rights are respected."

-When a person goes bankrupt they must use the services of a CAIRP certified trustee.
-In addition to working with individuals going insolvent, trustees can also serve as debt consultants and provide counselling and can act as your agent when dealing with your creditors.
+When a person goes bankrupt they must use the services of a certified trustee.
+In addition to working with individuals going insolvent, trustees can also serve as debt consultants and provide counselling.

 When dealing with a trustee you are protected as follows: